oanegros/Blender_for_Biologists_2023/lessons/1a_eevee_emission.md

 # Rendering: Interactive data exploration

 So currently we have a grey box of loaded in volume data, where blender is not reading out the intensities of the volume.
+The next goal is to add a `Material` that makes our fluorescence intensity values emit light based on the underlying data!

+---

+For this we first need to see how the values are stored within the volume:

 Go to the `Shading` tab, as we will now change the shading (the interaction of an object with light) of the volume.